 Get comfortable playing with Hue/Saturation and Levels layers.

 That's right, you're going to have to tweak your colours and shadows.
 Watercolour is inheritantly transparent.
 You'll have spots where you've used more layers of paint that are quite opaque, and other spots that are super see-through and more white once scanned!
 I've also found that my scanned work sometimes loses the intensity of the shadows, so tweaking with a levels layer is the best fix.
 Same with colour saturation - brightening up that blue can go a long ways to making a pale and lifeless design pop the way you intended.

 This is part of the issue with so many digitally assembled pieces.
 They look collaged.
-You can tell they are separate pieces, layered and stuck on top of one another.
-Yes, that may be how you assembled the artwork so you could make tweaks once digital (you clever thing you!), but you don’t want your finished piece to show it.
-Creating a cohesive design that looks like one piece is the goal.
+They look like they are separate pieces, layered and stuck on top of one another.
+Blarg... that is not a good thing.
+Yes, that may be how you assembled the artwork so you could make tweaks once digital (you clever thing you!), but you don't want your finished piece to show it.
 Transparency is key here.
-If you decrease your transparency just a little bit, it will ‘pull the element back into the design’.
+If you decrease your transparency just a little bit, it will 'pull the element into the design'.
 Layers enable you to determine what sits in front, and what sits behind.
-But you can go a step further and ‘blend’ those top layers with the elements sitting underneath so they don’t appear to be ‘stuck’ on top like a sticker on paper.
+But you can go a step further and 'blend' those top layers with the elements sitting underneath so they don't appear to be 'stuck' on top like a sticker on paper.

 In photoshop, click on the layer of the element you want to 'blend' a bit more with some transparency.
 At the top of your layers panel, click on 'Opacity' and slowly decrease from 100%, watching the element you're changing.
 You don't want it so low that it's completely see through, but by decreasing just enough, it won't pop from the page anymore.
 It will settle in with the rest of your elements and look like it's on the same layer as what's underneath!
 You can play with it until it looks and feels right to your eye.